-The process of installing multiple instances of a snap is identical to installing a single instance except you must provide a unique identifier, called an instance key, for every additional snap instance you install:
+The process for installing multiple instances of a snap is identical to installing a single snap except you must provide a unique identifier, called an instance key, separated by an underscore (

 When installing from snap file, the instance key is set by passing